demisto/content/Packs/MicrosoftGraphMail/Playbooks/playbook-Get_Original_Email_-_Microsoft_Graph_Mail_README.md

-Use this playbook to retrieve the original email in the thread as eml file when the reporting user forwarded the original email not as an attachment.
+Use this playbook to retrieve the original email using Microsoft Graph Mail integration.

 You must have the necessary permissions in the Microsoft Graph Mail integration as described here:
       * https://docs.microsoft.com/en-us/graph/api/message-get